lfritz/notes/quotes.md

 > Most of the code in any system is written by extending the existing code base,
 > so your most important job as a developer is to facilitate those future
 > extensions.
-Thus, you should not thing of "working code" as your primary goal,
+Thus, you should not think of "working code" as your primary goal,
 > though of course your code must work.